SajadAzami/python-scientific-tools/README.md

 # python-scientific-tools
-Python Workshop, 9th LinuxFest, May 2017
+Python Workshop: An Introduction to Scientific Tools Edit 9th Linux Festival, May 2017